OutSystems/docs-howtos/src/dev-faqs/use-barcode-plugin/faq.md

 ## Additional configurations

-Barcode Plugin provides some additional configurations to improve the experience for the end-users when they scan a new barcode or QR code.
+Barcode Plugin provides some additional configurations to improve the experience for the end users when they scan a new barcode or QR code.

 You can optionally setup the following configurations: